Skip to main content

 BaseHosannaDevice

-BaseHosannaDevice resolves UI resolution and an overall device quality.
-You can override quality or supply a forced quality via the debug flag device.forcedDeviceQuality, which can be a value of DeviceQuality.Low, DeviceQuality.Medium, or DeviceQuality.High.
+BaseHosannaDevice resolves UI resolution, quality, expression, orientation, DPI, and screen metrics during configure().
+You can override quality with the debug flag device.forcedDeviceQuality, using DeviceQuality.Low, DeviceQuality.Medium, or DeviceQuality.High.

 export class BaseHosannaDevice implements IHosannaDevice {